nolansingroy/Movie_Website/README.md

 ### Description
     The purpose of this python program for the audience, is to view your favorite movie trailers with basic information such as title, storyline on commandline, cover image, and youtube trailer.
+Include in this repository movie file is two folders, one named the "Art of Percption" and the other named the "Art of Perception_Compiled".
+The "Art of Perception" folder is used for testing purposes.
+You may just open the art of perception_compile if you wish.

 ### Dependencies
 Python 2.7 [here](https://www.python.org/download/releases/2.7/ "Download")